rmwhite1115/SWGoH-Farm-Tracker/README.md

 # SWGoH Farm Tracker

-A console-based progress tracker for *Star Wars: Galaxy of Heroes* (SWGoH) players to monitor their farming progress toward **Galactic Legends**, Legendary units, and key ships.
+A console-based progress tracker for *Star Wars: Galaxy of Heroes* (SWGoH) players to monitor their farming progress toward **Galactic Legends** and Legendary units.

 Built as a Java application using object-oriented programming principles.